XueqiWang/SW-CRT_tutorial/README.md

 For questions or comments about the HHN Analysis please contact Xueqi Wang at xueqi.wang@yale.edu.

-For questions or comments about the HIV Testing Study please contact John S. Preisser at john_preisser@unc.edu.
+For questions or comments about the HIV Testing Analysis please contact John S. Preisser at john_preisser@unc.edu.